The deadline for converting eligible grades to "Pass" for Fall 2016 is Thursday, January 26th (5pm).

 Ordinarily, grade conversions to "Pass" on transcripts are processed within a few days after the grade conversion election period ends.
-If you are sure that your decision to elect Pass/Fail is final and you would like to expedite the grade conversion process for a particular course, click the "Expedite" button for that course AFTER you have set your election to Pass/Fail.
+If you are sure that your decision to elect the grade conversion is final and you would like to expedite the grade conversion process for a particular course, click the "Expedite" button for that course AFTER you have set your election to Pass/Fail.
 An expedited grade conversion to "Pass" request will be processed within two business days after the election.
+Please take caution when expediting "Pass" requests before all of your grades have been posted.
+Once you have elected to convert a letter grade to a "P" on an expedited basis, that election becomes final and may not be reversed, revoked, or transferred, even if hindsight proves that another choice would have been more beneficial.

 You will see a list of the classes that you took during the most recent term.
+If you do not see those classes, click the "Change Term" link and select the correct term.
 On the left side there is a Pass/Fail column which indicates the current grading basis election for each class.
 Click on the Graded or Pass/Fail link to change the election for each class.
 By clicking "Graded," the link will change to "Pass/Fail."
 If you want to change back to "Graded," click the "Pass/Fail" link.
 Each click will generate an automated email message to you indicating your current elections for the term; please check your email to confirm the accuracy of your elections.
 Make sure to log-off the system when you are finished.

-***You can change your election online anytime during the election period until the established deadline passes, unless you choose the "Expedite" option which finalizes before the deadline your grade conversion to "Pass" election.
-An expedited election for grade conversion to "Pass" cannot be changed, even if the election period has not yet ended.
+***You can change your election online anytime before the election period ends, unless you choose the "Expedite" option which finalizes the grade conversion to "Pass" election immediately.
+In other words, an expedited election for grade conversion to "Pass" cannot be changed, even if the election period has not yet ended.
 Once the deadline has passed, all conversions of a letter grade to a "P" become final and may not be reversed, revoked, or transferred.
-No additional grade conversions will be accepted after the deadline.***
+Please Note: No additional grade conversions will be accepted after the deadline.***

 A student may NOT convert a letter grade in any required first-year course.